To navigate, use the arrow keys on the bottom right hand side of the screen.

 Scammers will pretend to be in the military.
 The next two slides show one such profile, plus the image search result showing the real identity of the person in the image.

 Scammers try to get people off the site and into private conversations quickly.
-Look out for ones with their email address in the profile or first message to you.
-A previous image showed this.
-Let's look at it again.
+Look out for ones with their email address in the profile or first message to you, as this next slide demonstrates.

 Some will break up the email to try and disguise it.